Tanguy9862/Next-Launch-Scraper/README.md

 # NextSpaceFlight Next Launch Scraper

-**NSF Next Launch Scraper** is a Python package designed to scrape and export the latest upcoming space launch data from [Next Spaceflight](https://nextspaceflight.com/).
-It supports exporting data **locally** or to an **AWS S3 bucket**, making it flexible for various use cases.
+**NSF Next Launch Scraper** is a Python module designed to scrape and export the latest upcoming space launch data from [Next Spaceflight](https://nextspaceflight.com/).
+It allows you to customize the environment (local, AWS, or GCP) and configure storage locations as needed, making it flexible for various use cases.

 ---